 12 tips to save water (that don’t cost any money!) around the home

-The QLD Government have a great initiative called Waterwise (check out the residential section here) which contains all sorts of great tips on saving water around the house.
-Below I have listed 12 tips that I feel are important but if you would like to go into more detail you can download this home water audit.
+The QLD Government has a great initiative called Waterwise (check out the residential section here) which contains all sorts of great tips on saving water around the house.
+Below I have listed 12 tips that I feel are important for saving water in and around the home, here’s what you need to know.

-Use a timer to limit the length of your shower.
+2. Use a timer to limit the length of your shower

 Set it for 4 minutes.
 Depending on the type of showerhead you are using, you can save between 7 litres to 25 litres of water per minute.
 Work this out by the number of people in your household by the number of showers they have every day and that is a lot of water to be saved just by cutting each shower by one minute.